ankitjain451/Machine-Learning-With-Tensorflow/README.md

 # Machine-Learning-With-Tensorflow
 Machine Learning Projects with Tensorflow

-# Instrucutions for Installations
+# Instructions for Installations

-I recommend using Anaconda installation of Python for this repo.
+For most of the projects I recommend using Anaconda installation of Python 3.6 for this repo.

 Create a virtual environment with conda using this command: conda create -n TensorFlowML